OlivierMounicq/CourseNotes/HowGitWorks/readme.md

 ```

 - _readme.md_ file has been updated => new hash code : 5d7e3a1d0ed920a518e55296edce54e62f5038d9 (before f719f6ba8069fff67026125d461f28f9424caed7)
-- the subtree : no change => GIT uses the same hashcode until we perform an update into one of the items contained in this subtree.
+- the subtree : no change => GIT uses the same hashcode until we perform an update in this subtree.